Long-Range Transformers for Dynamic Spatiotemporal Forecasting: Background and Related Work

-Because Eq \eqref{eq:attn_eq} involves matching each query to the keys of the entire sequence, its runtime and memory use grows quadratically with the length of its input.
-This becomes a significant obstacle in long-input domains where attention might otherwise be a promising solution, including document classification \cite{pappagari2019hierarchical}, summarization \cite{manakul2021longspan}, and protein sequence analysis \cite{Lanchantin2020.12.14.422772}.
-As a result, the research community has raced to develop and evaluate variants for longer sequences \cite{tay2020long}.
+Because attention involves matching each query to the entire key sequence, its runtime and memory use grows quadratically with the length of its input.
+As a result, the research community has raced to develop and evaluate Transformer variants for longer sequences \cite{tay2020long}.
 Many of these methods introduce heuristics to sparsify the attention matrix.
-For example, we can attend primarily to adjacent input tokens \cite{li2019enhancing}, select global tokens \cite{guo2019star}, increasingly distant tokens \cite{ye2019bp} \cite{child2019generating} or a combination thereof \cite{zaheer2020big} \cite{zhang2021poolingformer}.
+For example, we can attend primarily to adjacent input tokens \cite{li2019enhancing}, select global tokens \cite{guo2019star}, increasingly distant tokens \cite{ye2019bp, child2019generating} or a combination thereof \cite{zaheer2020big, zhang2021poolingformer}.
 While these methods are effective, their inductive biases about the structure of the trained attention matrix are not always compatible with tasks outside of NLP.

-Another approach looks to approximate attention in sub-quadratic time while retaining its flexibility \cite{wang2020linformer} \cite{zhou2021informer} \cite{xiong2021nystromformer} \cite{zhu2021longshort}.
+Another approach looks to approximate attention in sub-quadratic time while retaining its flexibility \cite{wang2020linformer, xiong2021nystromformer, zhu2021longshort, cosformer}.
 Particularly relevant to this work is the \texttt{Performer} \cite{choromanski2021rethinking}. \texttt{Performer} approximates attention in linear space and time with a kernel of random orthogonal features and enables the long-sequence approach that is central to our work.
+For a thorough survey of efficient attention mechanisms, see \cite{xformer_survey}.